TiMESPLiNTER/phpspec-slow-examples/README.md

 $ composer require timesplinter/phpspec-slow-examples
 ```

-Add the new installed extension to your `phpspec.yml` and define a threshold:
+Add the newly installed extension to your `phpspec.yml` and define a threshold:

 ```yaml
 # ...